Local Payment Methods: The Ultimate Guide for E-commerce Merchants

 Bizum is a popular local payment method in the following countries:

 💡Pro tip: Reach more customers and boost conversions by accepting Bizum payments.
 With MONEI’s payment gateway, you can accept Bizum in your Shopify, Wix, or WooCommerce store today.
 Or integrate MONEI with your custom built-website using our payments API.
+Do you also sell in person?
+Accept Bizum payments (and more) from any location with the MONEI Pay app.

 Italian mobile payment app, BANCOMAT Pay, is accessible to over 37 million Italian PagoBANCOMAT cardholders, and 440 banks use its services.
 The app can be used online, in-store, and for P2P payments.
 During the e-commerce checkout process, the customer enters their mobile number and confirms payment with a PIN, fingerprint, or face recognition through the mobile app.